Doujin music

 Doujin music (同人音楽, dōjin ongaku), also called otokei doujin (音系同人) in Japan, is a sub-category of doujin activity.
 Doujin are non-official self-published Japanese works which can be based on official products or completely original creations.
-Such products are sold online on specialized sites, on the authors' own sites, and in conventions such as the popular Comiket.
+Such products are sold online on specialized sites, on the authors' own sites, and at conventions such as Comiket and the audio-focused M3.